dbus2/zbus/book/src/client.md

 example will be less interactive.
 Nonetheless you can use a similar approach for other services.

-This command shows us several aspects of a D-Bus communication:
+This command shows us several aspects of the D-Bus communication:

  - `--user`: Connect to and use the user/session bus.